Why is the Pelvic Floor so important?

 Pelvic Issues Due to Other Conditions

-Pelvic floor dysfunction doesn’t happen only in pregnant or postpartum women.
-Other complex pelvic conditions such as Interstitial Cystitis (IC), endometriosis, irritable bowel syndrome (IBS) also have a connection to the pelvic floor.
-The internal organs involved in these conditions are intricately connected with all the muscles, ligaments, and tissue that surround them, collectively known as the pelvic floor.
-Addressing the pelvic floor imbalance is one of the pieces that help manage these conditions successfully.
+Pelvic floor dysfunction often coexists with other complex pelvic conditions such as Interstitial Cystitis (IC), endometriosis, irritable bowel syndrome (IBS), and lichen sclerosus (LS).
+The organs involved in these conditions are intricately connected with all the pelvic floor muscles, ligaments, and tissue that surround them.
+Addressing the pelvic floor imbalance is one of the pieces that help manage these conditions successfully, and it is well-supported by the current medical research.
 Another condition that can benefit from pelvic physiotherapy is Ehlers-Danlos Syndrome (EDS).

-At InvigoPhysio, we understand the complexity of these conditions which requires an integral treatment approach to alleviate your pelvic symptoms.
-You can expect one-on-one physiotherapy care with hands-on internal and external work, self-care program for managing pelvic floor and promoting pelvic mobility, and ability to collaborate with other practitioners in your healthcare team.
+At InvigoPhysio, we understand the complexity of these conditions, which requires an integral treatment approach to alleviate your pelvic symptoms.
+You can expect one-on-one physiotherapy care with hands-on internal and external work, self-care program for managing pelvic floor and promoting pelvic mobility.
+We also recognize the importance of a multidisciplinary approach and will work with you to communicate with other practitioners in your healthcare team.

 Book a Physiotherapy Appointment